-Peter 'Ollie' Halsall was born in Southport, England 0n 14 March 1949.
-After playing drums in local band The Music Students, with keyboard wizard Chris Holmes.
-He was took up the vibraphone and, in 1965, they both went to London join fellow Southport bassist Clive Griffiths's band Take Five, which soon became Timebox.
+Peter 'Ollie' Halsall was born in Southport, England on 14 March 1949.
+After playing drums in local band The Music Students, with keyboard wizard Chris Holmes, Ollie was persuaded by bassist Clive Griffith to take up the vibraphone and, in 1965, both he and Chris went to London to join Clive in Take Five, which soon became Timebox.

 Following Holmes' departure in 1970, Timebox evolved into Patto.
 They played a unique blend of 'progressive' jazz-rock (for want of a better term) featuring Ollie's guitar work which began to develop legendary status.